-- You will start with the loss mitigation department and talk to a different person each time you call.
+- You will start with the loss mitigation department and you might talk to a different person each time you call.

 - If foreclosure is looming, ask for the file to be escalated to a negotiator immediately, but expect that request to fall on deaf ears.

 - The seller must be facing a hardship.
 If you can't substantiate the hardship, chances are your short sale will be not be approved.

 - Send comparable sales that support the offering price because if the bank thinks it can get more money through foreclosure proceedings, it won't entertain offers at list price.